Bottle with drain note inside

 3. If older heater, you’re better off replacing with new efficient unit.

-Rusty or dirty water.
+17. Rusty or dirty water.

-Milky water.
+18. Milky water.

 3. If the water turns clear, the condition is a natural occurrence.
 If not, call the Water Heater King for help.

-What is an anode rod?
+19. What is an anode rod?

 An anode rod protects your water heater tank.
 The anode rods made of zinc, magnesium, or aluminum surrounding a steel core wire and is screwed into the top of the tank.
 An anode rod is the most important factor in determining the life of your water heater.
 The anode rod sacrifices itself to protect the exposed steel of the water heater through a process of Electrolysis.

-Electrolysis makes the anode rode corrode instead of the exposed steel within your water heater.
+Electrolysis makes the anode rod corrode instead of the exposed steel within your water heater.
 The metal in anode rods—magnesium, zinc, or aluminum—is much less noble than steel, meaning it will corrode before the steel does, protecting your water heater tank.

 Most manufacturers recommend inspecting the condition of the sacrificial anode every year and replacing it when it has been consumed more than 50%.
 This is especially true if you have hard water or use a water softener.